A Curry-Howard Correspondence for Linear, Reversible Computation: Technical Background

-While RPP is expressive enough to encode any Primitive Recursive Function, it does so at the cost of auxiliary inputs and output.
-For instance, the Cantor Pairing can be encoded inside RPP with the help auxiliaries~\cite[Theorem 2 and 4]{rpp}.
+\begin{rem} While $\RPP{}$ is expressive enough to encode any Primitive Recursive Function, it does so at the cost of auxiliary inputs and outputs.
+The canonical example requiring such extension is the Cantor Pairing, building a bijection between $\natT$ and $\natT \times \natT$~\cite[Theorem 2 and Theorem 4]{rpp}.
+Note however, that this is a standard trick in reversible models of computation. \end{rem}